AHartmaier/pyLabFEA/README.md

 material behavior, and constitutive models based on machine learning algorithms, contained in subfolder ``notebooks``.

 Distributed under GNU General Public License (GPLv3)

+### Documentation

+Documentation for pyLabFEA is generated using Sphinx.
+The HTML documentation can be found at pyLabFEA/docs/build/index.html